xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-57.md

 Follow these steps to activate Katalon Studio:

 1. Enter the email and password registered for your Katalon account then click **Activate**.
-2. You are navigated to your own organization or you can select one of the organizations you belong to in the drop-down list.
+2. You are navigated to your own organization or you can select one of the organizations you belong to in the drop-down list, click **OK**.
 3. You're recommended to install the plugins for a better experience with Katalon Studio.
 4. Open an existing project or create a new one in Katalon Studio.
 5. In Katalon Analytics Integration pop-up window: